khizerrehan92/dice-analytics-khizerrehan/assignment-4.md

  constantly checks if there are new applications (Pods, to be specific, the smallest objects in K8s, representing applications) and assign them to nodes.

 - `kube-controller-manager`:
-contains a bunch of controllers (Replication Contoller, Controller Manager), which are watching a state of a cluster,checking if a "desire state" is the same as "current state" and if not they communicate with kube-api-server tomaintaine DESIRED STATE === CURREN STATE
+contains a bunch of controllers (Replication Contoller, Controller Manager), which are watching a state of a cluster,checking if a "desire state" is the same as "current state" and if not they communicate with kube-api-server to maintaine `DESIRED STATE === CURREN STATE`.

 The process is continiously in control loop which continiously try to maintain DESIRED STATE === CURREN STATE.
 There are multiple Kubernetes objects (like nodes, Pod replicas and many more and for each K8s object there is one controllerwhich manages its lifecycle

 - `etcd`:
-it’s a reliable key-value store database, which stores configuration data for the entire cluster,
+it’s a reliable key-value store database, which stores configuration data for the entire cluster.

+- `Scheduler`:
+It's job is to schedule pod to a best node and  manages workload and replicaset so that in the best way load balancing could be done.Custom Scheduling can be done which overrides default scheduling strategy.

+- `Controller Manager`:
+It's job is to maintain application cluster and k8s has multiple objects and each object has it's own controller which manages individual component and it's lifecycle.

+kube-controller-manager implements:
+- node controller
+- endpoints controller ○ Deployment
+- deployment controller etc.
+- namespace controller etc.

 #### Worker nodes
 Kubernetes cluster can have one or more workorder nodes on which application are running and each Worker node has